JakubKorytko/file-manager/README.md

 ### Adding new commands

 You can customize this file to better suit your needs.
-If you add a new command, you must also add a new static method to the **Commands** class in the **/submodules/utils/command.py** file.
+If you add a new command, you must also add a new static method to the **Commands** class in the **commands.py** file (main directory).
 This method must have the same name as the command you added to the config.json file.

 # License